giovannicoppola/alfred-audible/README.md

-## Refreshing the database
+## Refreshing the database 🔄
 - database will refresh as indicated by the `UPDATE_DAYS` variable.
 - launch `audible:refresh` to force database refresh

 <a name="known-issues"></a>
-# Limitations & Known issues
+# Limitations & Known issues ⚠️
-None for now, but I have not done extensive testing, let me know if you see anything!
+- None for now, but I have not done extensive testing, let me know if you see anything!
+- tested with Python 3.8.9

 <a name="acknowledgments"></a>
-# Acknowledgments
+# Acknowledgments 😀

 - [@mkb79](https://github.com/mkb79) for developing the `audible` API library and for great help and support!
 - icons from [srip](https://www.flaticon.com/authors/srip), and [freepik](https://www.flaticon.com/authors/freepik), [www.flaticon.com](www.flaticon.com)